MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 from the .NET Framework to .NET Core allowed PowerShell to become a cross-platform solution.
 PowerShell runs on Windows, macOS, and Linux.

-There is little difference in the PowerShell language between Windows PowerShell and PowerShell (core).
-The differences are seen in the availability and behavior of PowerShell cmdlets between Windows and non-Windows platforms and the changes that stem from the differences between the .NET Framework and .NET Core.
+There are few difference in the PowerShell language between Windows PowerShell and PowerShell.
+The differences are morst notable in the availability and behavior of PowerShell cmdlets between Windows and non-Windows platforms and the changes that stem from the differences between the .NET Framework and .NET Core.

 This article summarizes the significant differences and breaking changes between Windows PowerShell and the current version of PowerShell.
 This summary does not include new features or cmdlets that